MARKET SNAPSHOT: U.S. Stocks On Track To Bounce Back After Dow's 138-point Drop

 Continue Reading Below

-U.S. stock futures on Thursday signaled a rally at the open, putting the Dow industrials on course to recover somewhat from the prior session's 138-point drop, as Cisco Systems Inc.'s earnings-driven gain provided a boost.
+U.S. stock futures on Thursday signaled a rally at the open, putting the Dow industrials on course to recover somewhat from the prior session's 138-point drop, as Cisco and Wal-Mart's earnings-driven gains provided a boost.

 Traders will be digesting a barrage of earnings reports, economic data and Federal Reserve speeches.